Chinese Five Spice is a worldwide common spice blend consisting mainly of 5 distinct spices.

-5 Spice is a useful spice blend to have in the kitchen and you can make it at home too.
-Iw ill show you how to in my video.
+5 Spice is a useful spice blend to have in the kitchen, and you can make it at home too.

 The ingredients for this Chinese five spice blend include cinnamon, cloves, Sichuan pepper, fennel seeds and star anise.